microsoft/vscode-wiki/Dealing-with-Test-Flakiness.md

 Here are some strategies for dealing with flakiness:

 - **Timeouts**: Timeouts are inherently flaky as they depend on CPU speed, cores, other processes, etc. Polling is almost always a better approach.
 - **Retries**: Retrying a test can work around a flaky test temporarily, but should generally not be used in the long term.
 If a test needs to be retried, it means there's an underlying error being hidden and a flake could still end up happening (based on the flake rate).
-Retrying can be a good strategy when the test failing is acceptable and it's not worth the effort to investigate.
+Retrying can be a good strategy when the test failure is acceptable and it's not worth the effort to investigate.
 - **Async vs sync**: If a test can be written in a synchronous way (mostly for unit tests) this is preferable.
 - **Reproducing locally**: You might be able to reproduce the failure locally by wrapping the test in a loop:
    ```ts